 Which sectors hire the most in Luxembourg?

-- Finance and investment funds: the beating heart of the economy.
+- Finance and investment funds: the core of the economy.

 - Audit, consulting and business services.